sameenshaw27/tw-academy-s9/README.md

 - Do not use a comma before "and" and "or" if your list contains *only two items*.
 For example: Any new organization needs to invest in good infraestructure and hiring great talent.

-- Use a comma before "and" and "or" when your list comprises three or more items.
+- Use a comma before "and" and "or" when your list comprises *three or more items*.
 For example: A "Pod" comprimses a Project Manager, a Technical Writer, Engineers, and UX designers.

 ## Numbers